kmwebnet/ECC608-mqtts-client/README.md

-# ECC608-httpsconnection-ioprotection
+# ECC608-mqtts-client

-This issues "GET" request to https server and get a responce with IO protection for ECDH premaster secret transmission, which is provided by ATECC608 capability.
+This publishes and subscribes with MQTTS with IO protection for ECDH premaster secret transmission, which is provided by ATECC608 capability.

 # Requirements